lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 Jeff company.

 [There are around 5000 dabbawalas in Mumbai](https://hbr.org/2012/11/mumbais-models-of-service-excellence), and each day they deliver around 130,000 lunch boxes.
-The service is over 120 years old.
-It continues to deliver during monsoons, riots, famines and terrorist attacks.
+The service runs during monsoons, riots, famines and terrorist attacks.
 Can you imagine how important it is for the system that everyday they turn up and do their job?
 If anything goes wrong, they have to quickly adapt and plug the gap.

-There is a parallel between the dabbawalas and the supply chain in Jeff's store.
+The work of the dabbawalas is similar to the work in the supply chain in Jeff's store.
 There is constant troubleshooting and a daily pressure to deliver, to keep the system moving.
-And this is where the innovator's dilemma comes back in.
+This is where the innovator's dilemma comes back in.
 If you're so busy efficiently delivering parcels on a daily basis, you can't stop and think about how you might want to deliver parcels in the future.
 You don't have